IshanManchanda/dj-bootstrap-components/docs/source/alerts.md

 # Alerts

-It is important to refrence the bootstrap documentation for how alerts work.
+It is important to reference the bootstrap documentation for how alerts work.
 This is how to include alerts in your code

 ### Examples